Detailed information on different incubation techniques:

 - Vermiculite absorbs water very well and gives off the water as (air) humidity.
 Thus the eggs won't be in direct contact with moistness.
 And therefore vermiculite is also the better suited incubation substratum than sand.

 - Vermiculite of poor quality contains a lot of powdery material, which can hardly absorb any water.
-Thus the powdery material should be sift from the vermiculite before using it.
+Thus the powdery material should be sifted from the vermiculite before using it.

 - Vermiculite for incubation is kept at a medium moisture.